UTS-eResearch/data_directory_cataloger/README.md

 stores metadata about the contents of that directory.
 Typical metadata that you would store might be "Description", "Data Manager" and "Disposal Date".

-When the `ddc.py` program is run on directory it looks for `README.yaml` files in the **immediate** sub-directories.
+When the `ddc.py` program is run on a directory it looks for `README.yaml` files in the **immediate** sub-directories.
 From those `README.yaml` files it reads the metadata, and outputs a single Markdown document summarising the metadata in the READMEs.
 This Markdown doc can then be easily transformed to a HTML file (e.g. using `pandoc`)